Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Introduction

 \section{Introduction}

-The use of optical links in high-energy experiments provides data transmission through low-mass fibers over distances spanning several hundred meters.
-The 850 nm multi-mode (MM) technology is well-suited and is commonly used for data rates of 10 Gbps and higher.
+The use of optical links in high-energy experiments provides data transmission through low-mass fibers over distances of several hundred meters.
+The 850 nm multi-mode (MM) technology is well-suited and is commonly employed for data rates of 10 Gbps and higher.
 The radiation tolerance of opto-electronic components under non-ionizing energy loss has been studied for Vertical-Cavity Surface-Emitting Lasers (VCSELs) and photodiodes \cite{OptoNIEL-2007,OptoNIEL-2011}.
 Customized transceiver ASICs have been designed to ensure both functionality and radiation resistance.
 Recent evaluations using Co-60 gamma rays have also been reported \cite{MTXTID-2024}.

-Optical fibers are required for radiation-resistance in high-energy applications.
-The Large Hadron Collider (LHC), for instance, demands high radiation hardness, particularly for the inner pixel detectors, which are estimated for exposure up to 10 MGy at a rate of $\sim$200~Gy/hr \cite{LHC10Mgy}.
-The detectors are maintained at -20$^\circ$ to minimize radiation damage.
+Optical fibers are required for radiation resistance in high-energy applications.
+For instance, at the Large Hadron Collider (LHC), the inner pixel detectors are estimated for exposure up to 10 MGy at a rate of $\sim$200~Gy/hr \cite{LHC10Mgy}.
+The detectors are maintained at $-20 \,^\circ$C to minimize radiation damage.
 The peripheral opto-links are required to endure cumulative doses of up to 1~MGy.
 In comparison, at the Circular Electron Positron Collider (CEPC), the expected exposure for the vertex detector is 34~kGy/y \cite{CEPCTID}.

-Ge-doped optical fibers have been tested for radiation resistance under ionizing radiation \cite{Oxford,RDTM2025}.
+Ge-doped optical fibers have been evaluated for radiation resistance under ionizing radiation \cite{Oxford,RDTM2025}.
 The degradation of transmitted optical power through fiber is expressed by Radiation Induced Attenuation (RIA) versus total ionizing dose (TID):

 where $P_t$ is the optical power transmitted through fiber length $L$, with the cumulative dose $t$.